 Engineering controls are used to remove a hazard or place a barrier between the worker and the hazard.
 Well-designed engineering controls can be highly effective in protecting workers and will typically be independent of worker interactions to provide this high level of protection.
 The basic types of engineering controls are: Process controls which involve changing the way a job activity or process is done to reduce the risk.
 Enclosure and/or isolation of emission source which keeps a selected hazard "physically" away from the worker and ventilation that strategically "adds" and "removes" air in the work environment.
 Ventilation can remove or dilute an air contaminant if designed properly.
 The design of a ventilation system must match the particular process and chemical or contaminant in use.
 Employers may need to use multiple types of controls to prevent employee overexposure.
-For flammable liquids and flammable gases, local exhaust ventilation or a process enclosure ventilation system may be required.
-Ventilation equipment should be explosion-resistant.
+General exhaust is adequate under normal operating conditions.
+Local exhaust ventilation may be required in specific circumstances.
+If risk of overexposure exists, wear approved respirator.
+Correct fit is essential to obtain adequate protection.
+Provide adequate ventilation in warehouse or closed storage areas.
 Air contaminants generated in the workplace possess varying "escape" velocities which, in turn, determine the "capture velocities" of fresh circulating air required to effectively remove the contaminant.